 Proficiency in Lodge Management

-Please read this section in its entirety so you can understand more completely how best to take this exam
+*Please read this section in its entirety so you can understand how to best take this exam*

 We believe that when those who preside over the affairs of our Lodges do so with a confidence based upon a firm foundation of essential knowledge, the Fraternity as a whole will benefit.
-So it is with this questionnaire–Confidence and pride will be derived from successful completion, your Lodge will benefit, and the Fraternity will grow with better prepared leaders.
+So it is with this questionnaire that confidence and pride will be derived from successful completion, your Lodge will benefit, and the Fraternity will grow with better prepared leaders.

 Every question must be answered.
 Print out a copy of this exam and mark your answers (as you use the on-line exam) for your own records.